 - Places are allocated using the 'Equal Preference with Ranking' method.
 This means all preferences are considered equally and a place is offered at the highest preference possible.

 - If you wish to be considered for your catchment school you must include it as one of your preferences.
 You can check your school catchment area on a map on the Check Catchment School page.
 The map is a representation of the catchment areas and cannot be relied upon for purchasing a property.
 If you are considering purchasing a property or if you live near a school border then please contact our admissions team.

 - There are no guarantees that siblings will be allocated the same school when the school is over-subscribed so you are advised to put other preferences, especially if you live outside the catchment area.

 - Carefully read the over-subscription criteria for the schools you have chosen.
-For all VC and Community schools this can be found on page 21 of the Primary Admissions booklet.
-For all other schools the criteria are included against each school in the table in pages 22-36 of the Primary Admissions booklet.
+For all VC and Community schools this can be found on page 21 of the Primary Admissions Booklet.
+For all other schools the criteria are included against each school in the table in pages

 - If your preferred school(s) requires a Supplementary Information Form (SIF) or further proof (for example, proof of regular church attendance), it is essential that this is sent in with your application form if you would like your child to be considered under the appropriate criterion.
 All SIFs can be found on the school website.
 For VC schools only the religious proof SIF can be downloaded from the right hand side of this page.